estevez-dev/XiaomiAntsAlarmService/README.md

 # Xiaomi Ants Alarm Service
 A service for Xiaomi YI smart IP camera Android app.
-It can you to not miss any movement alarm.
+It can help you to not miss any movement alarm.

 ## How ot works?
 It just handlle all notification for original Xiaomi Android application and shows you a fullscreen alarm with the sound and vibration.